minibolt-guide/minibolt/guide/bonus/system/wireguard-VPN.md

 Entering all information about the Wireguard VPN Client into a mobile phone is particularly cumbersome.
 A nice feature of the mobile Wireguard apps is that they can import the full configuration for a tunnel through a QR code format.

-To do that you need install the `qrencode` package on your regular computer with Linux and Wireguard VPN client intalled as we are explained previously on [Client Configuration Linux](#client-configuration-linux) section:
+To do that you need to install the `qrencode` package on your regular computer with Linux and Wireguard VPN client installed as we explained previously on [Client Configuration Linux](#client-configuration-linux) section:

   ```sh
   $ sudo apt install qrencode
   ```

 Now, you can convert the "wg0.conf" file to a QR code like so.

-* Change to root user to create a temporaly root session
+* Change to root user to create a temporary root session

   ```sh
   $ sudo su
   ```

-* Generate the QR code related with the same Wireguard VPN client "wg0.conf" configurated on the [Configure Wireguard VPN Client](#configure-wireguard-vpn-client) section.
+* Generate the QR code related to the same Wireguard VPN client "wg0.conf" configurated on the [Configure Wireguard VPN Client](#configure-wireguard-vpn-client) section.

   ```sh
   $ qrencode -t ansiutf8 < /etc/wireguard/wg0.conf